-- 4. Explain why you think the fossils at Maropeng are protected by the country's law.
+Mrs Ples and Little Foot - 4.
+Explain why you think the fossils at Maropeng are protected by the country's law.

+The fossils are very important as they help explain the evolution of humans, hence they have to be protected lest they be moved or destroyed.

 - 5. Which of the following is not one of the fossil sites in the Cradle of Humankind?
 Circle it.

 - Sterkfontein Caves

 - Cango Caves

 - Swartkrans

 - Bolts Farm

-- 6. What does Maropeng mean?